badouralix/coding-best-practices/README.md

 ## Reliability

 1. Want to know if your change will break prod?
 Ship it.
 Prod is the best testing environment because it's the closest thing to prod.
+1. Hope for the worst, but prepare for the best.

 ## RFCs